chebfun/chebsite/docs/functions/chebfunpref/subsref.md

 ---
-title: """subsref"""
+title: "subsref"
 layout: function-reference-item
-class_name: """chebfunpref"""
+class_name: "chebfunpref"
-function_name: """subsref"""
+function_name: "subsref"
-snippet: """Subscripted referencing for CHEBFUNPREF."""
+snippet: "Subscripted referencing for CHEBFUNPREF."
-qualifiers: """"""
+qualifiers: ""
-return_type: """out"""
+return_type: "out"
-arguments: """(pref, ind)"""
+arguments: "(pref, ind)"
 ---

- SUBSREF   Subscripted referencing for CHEBFUNPREF.
+<pre class="help-text"> SUBSREF   Subscripted referencing for CHEBFUNPREF.
     P.PROP, where P is a CHEBFUNPREF object, returns the value of the CHEBFUNPREF property PROP stored in P.  If PROP is not a CHEBFUNPREF property, P.TECHPREFS.PROP will be returned instead.
 If PROP is